Carduus nutans L.

 Heads - Involucral bracts 15-50 mm long (including the spiny tip), 2-8 mm wide, lanceolate to narrowly ovate (often slightly constricted in the basal 1/2), the outer and median ones spreading to reflexed above the midpoint, greenish purple, with prominent midvein, gradually or more commonly abruptly tapered to a hard, straw-colored or occasionally purple, spiny tip, the surfaces glabrous or felty- to cobwebby-hairy.
 Inner bracts with spines soft or missing, erect to spreading, purple, with prominent midvein.

-Disk flowers - Corolla dark pink, 18-30 mm long, 5-lobed.
+Flowers - Ray flowers absent.
+Disk flowers 18-30 mm long, the corollas 5-lobed, dark pink.
 Pappus of capillary bristles 13-18 mm long, white.
 Stamens 5, mostly included.
 Style exserted well beyond corolla, pinkish to lilac at apex.

 Fruits - Achenes glabrous, appearing basally attached, 2.5-4.0 mm long, oblong or slightly narrower at the symmetrical base, somewhat flattened and sometimes slightly 4-angled in cross-section, the tip usually with a slightly raised rim, the surface somewhat shiny, light brown to grayish brown, with numerous longitudinal, darker brown stripes.

 Flowering - June - October.

 Habitat - Pastures, prairies, fields, fencerows, disturbed sites, roadsides, railroads.